 Flu (influenza) season is here!
-Getting your flu shot protects you and your loved ones from getting sick with the flu and flu-related illnesses.
+Get your flu shot to protect yourself and your loved ones.

 Why should I get a flu shot?